We

 next morning, the police arrive and lock

 up Windom.
-Andrea and Jennifer are very
+Before they leave, Andrea and Jennifer are very

 grateful for their help and invite Brent and Kovack to

-come and visit them anytime.
-They leave,
+come and visit them anytime in California.

-leaving only our psychic detectives at the
+psychic detectives at the scene of the

-manor.
+crime.
 He has a rental car; she has a taxi

 waiting.
 They keep it professional and